 Customizing Response Streaming¶

-You can also use a script to customize exactly which responses are streamed.
+You can also use an Inline Scripts to customize exactly which responses are streamed.

 Responses that should be tagged for streaming by setting their

-def responseheaders(flow): """ Enables streaming for all responses.
-This is equivalent to passing `--stream 0` to mitmproxy. """ flow.response.stream = True
+def responseheaders(context, flow): """ Enables streaming for all responses. """ flow.response.stream = True

 When response streaming is enabled, portions of the code which would have otherwise performed changes on the response body will see an empty response body.
 Any modifications will be ignored.